 All the Physiotherapists at the Epsom Physiotherapy and Sports Injury Clinic are Chartered Physiotherapists, registered with the C.S.P.
-(Chartered Society of Physiotherapy) and registered with the H.P.C.
-(Health Professions Council).
-With many years of experience, including regular post-graduate specialist training to further our knowledge and expertise, we are all well qualified to treat your condition.
+(Chartered Society of Physiotherapy) and registered with the H.C.P.C.
+(Health Care Professions Council).
+With many years of experience, including at least 25 hours of post-graduate specialist training per year to further our knowledge and expertise, we are all well qualified to treat your condition.

 John Fitzpatrick Graduate Diploma in Physiotherapy, Post-Graduate Diploma in Sports Physiotherapy, MAACP, MCSP, HCPC.

 John Fitzpatrick graduated from the North London School of Physiotherapy in 1984.
 He has practiced in major London Hospitals including University College Hospital, The Middlesex Hospital and Epsom and St. Helier NHS Trust.
 In 1998 he gained a post-graduate diploma in Academic and Practical Sports Physiotherapy and is the in-house physiotherapist for Laine Theatre Arts dance and performing arts college.
 John is a member of Dance UK and is registered to treat dancers from all over the UK.
 John is qualified in Western Acupuncture for pain relief and in joint and spinal mobilisation and manipulation as well as the treatment of all sports and dance injuries using a variety of treatments including massage and soft tissue techniques, electrotherapy as well as taping and strapping.